 In 2016, Dawna became an active member of Studio 55 Guild and the Springfield Regional Arts Council.
 Both memberships have provided a platform for many local exhibitions.
 She has also been accepted in juried exhibition in Springfield and St. Charles, Missouri.

-Creativity has oozed from me in some form most of my life and having the capability to create something visual has been an important step to unveiling the world of art for my thirsty soul.
-In the fall of 2014, I pushed myself beyond my comfortable boundaries and painted my first portrait.
-I continue to create art in some form regularly.
+Creativity has emerged from my soul for most of my life.
+Applying my skills to design artwork has been an important step to unveiling a world of art for my thirsty spirit.
+In the fall of 2014, I pushed myself beyond my boundaries and painted my first portrait.
+In 2016 I entered my first public art show.
+By 2017 I found myself on a personal transforming journey, one that has been a vast awakening experience.

-I am often given visions of the art piece; some during the night, of what the next project should be, even down to the technique to be used.
-I seek to bring life to my visions.
-I primarily use acrylics with many projects having additional texture and mixed media from odd objects and older books.
-I have recently explored watercolors and found them to be very addictive, one I am enjoying a great deal.
+I began to see my artwork evolve as I did.
+I am often given visions; some during the night, of what the next project will be, even down to the technique to be used.
+I seek to bring life to these visions.
+I primarily use acrylics with many paintings having additional texture and mixed media from odd objects and older books.
+I have explored watercolors and found them to be very addictive in the way they announce their presence on paper.
 It is truly a growing love.

-My subjects vary from the challenges of the finest details of a certain object to the intensity of an abstract piece that can speak volumes when looked at for an extended period of time.
-I have been given a gift of opportunity, to slowly peel away the many layers of my artistic techniques.
+My subjects vary from the challenge of the finest details of a particular object to the intensity of an abstract piece that can speak volumes when looked at for an extended period.
+My journey of Awakening has been a gift, one with many opportunities to investigate new techniques in the art world as well as the uncovering of my core, my truth, and my inner peace.